viktartromza/PokerTDS/README.md

 This project is a simple version of online-casino.
 Customers have the opportunity to play European roulette and Texas Hold'em.
+By default, application have an admin account with username 'admin' and password 'admin'.

 ## Database